CodeRuner5235/Opencore-EFI-for-Steam-Deck/README.md

 1. Wifi/Bluetooth-
    Unfortunelty, it looks like the wifi chipset that the Steam Deck uses is from Realtek wich basicly means that it will by unsupported with no fixing it.
-So if you want wifi you will probably have to use an external wifi dongal though the type-C port.
+So if you want wifi you will probably have to use an external wifi dongal or wired connection though the type-C port.

 2. Type-C and SD card reader-
    Kinda nessecary to do anything.
 Shouldnt be too hard to get working.